April 22, 2023

 5. Light and Breezy Clothing

-Wear clothing made of cotton or linen.
-Break it out for the warmer months, feel good, and keep your body out of the polyester.
-You’re going to come away smelling anyway, but those fake materials make it so much worse.
-A nice cotton dress or linen shirt will do you just right, and your armpits will thank you for it.
-If you’re with others they will, too, I love a nice light dress with pockets, myself.
-Natural fibers only, friends.
+Wear clothing made of cotton or linen, like the shorts in the picture.
+Here is a link to some at OneQuince that are super reasonably priced.
+Break those materials out for the warmer months because they feel good, and keep your body out of the polyester.
+You’re going to come away stinky anyway, but those fake materials make it so much worse.
+A nice cotton dress or linen shirt will assist in your goal to fest with success, and your armpits will thank you for it as well.
+So will your pals that you're with.
+For the festivals, linen or cotton shorts, or a breezy dress is all you need.

 Image